 The most common species for a beginner ant keeper are Lasius Niger (Black Garden Ant), Lasius Flavus (Yellow Meadow Ant), Myrmica Rubra (Red Fire Ant) and Messor Barbarus (Harvester Ant).

 Lasius Niger, Lasius Flavus and Myrmica Rubra are native to the UK but not Messor Barbarus.
-Please note that we do not recommend Myrmica Rubra (Red Fire Ant) for children as they sting.
+Please note that we do not recommend Myrmica Rubra (Red Fire Ant) for children under 10 as they sting.
 It's not a big deal though, it feels like a stinging nettle and they are only doing that if you endanger them.

 Keeping any of these ants is a precious time for gaining knowledge for the future.